kheme/classes-example-1/README.md

 The TV #1 has 2 remote controllers and the TV #2 has 1 remote controller.

 ## Task
-* Sort the items by price and print out the total pricing
+* Sort the items by price and print out the total pricing   (index.php : lines 267, 268)
-* Print out the cost of the console and its controllers
+* Print out the cost of the console and its controllers     (index.php : line 269)